 Encapsulation Cost Variables

 A foundation company will charge different rates for various services.
-For instance, waterproofing may cost around $4,600.
 Again, the cost of installation will vary depending on the size of your home.

 There are different rates for the various thicknesses of vapor barriers.
 Also, the foundation service may recommend multiple layers of barriers.